Envelope Dynamics and Stability with non-linear Space-Charge Forces: Conclusions

 First, we tested the principle of eigenvalue analysis on a single cell where we compared its envelope tunes to those obtained by Fourier analysis from tracked envelopes.
 Both methods agree well, showing that the eigenvalue analysis yields correct envelope tunes.
 In simulations with the complete ring, we found that a mode, crossing a zero fractional tune, exhibits instabilities, despite the absence of lattice errors.
 We explain this by interpreting the space-charge force as defocusing quadrupole error, which creates a stop band at zero fractional tunes.
 The main qualitative difference between our model and approaches with single particle tracking is that any form of instability leads to a growing envelope whereas single particles would either be lost during instability or rearrange themselves, leading to different rms quantities.
 Furthermore, we found higher order, space-charge driven resonances.

 Applying a single quadrupole error creates stop-bands.
-In this case, more eigenvalues lie in the stop-band because its width accepts a broader range of depressed envelope tunes.
+In this case, more eigenvalues lie in the stop-band because its width accepts a broader range of shifted envelope tunes.
 We found, that whenever an envelope is in the stop-band and becomes strongly unstable, the other transverse envelope is affected as well, albeit with weaker instability.
 This is attributed to the intrinsic coupling between the transverse planes via the space-charge force.

-Introducing random quadrupole errors does not necessarily lead to stronger stop-bands because of possible compensating effects, depending on the error seed.
-For the same reason, triggered stop-band instabilities and coupling resonances change because they are the result of the combination between envelope tune depression and error-induced shift in bare tune.
+Introducing random quadrupole errors did not lead to broader stop-bands.
+However, the exact width of the stop-band depends on the error seed.
+For the same reason, triggered stop-band instabilities and coupling resonances change because they are the result of the combination between coherent envelope tune-shift and error-induced shift in the lattice tune.
 Increasing the strength of the error within the same seed led to more unstable eigenvalues with larger moduli.
-We found the stability limit of the bare lattice with random error variation between $\pm$\SI{3}{\percent} for many tested seeds.
-Beyond that, the bare tune of the lattice becomes imaginary and thus, inherently unstable.
+We found the stability limit of the lattice with random error variation between $\pm$\SI{3}{\percent} for many tested seeds.
+Beyond that, the tune of the lattice becomes imaginary and thus, inherently unstable.

 We presented an analysis of stop-band-induced instabilities and showed that the initially circular phase-ellipse is stretched during stop-band crossing.
 This deformation is the result of an imaginary phase-advance in the stop-band, which causes a mismatch that leads to an increased beam size.